 Factors such as the contraceptive pill, high sugar/processed diet, stress, lack of sleep, medication/antibiotics, poor digestion, food allergies/intolerances all disrupt the bacteria population so our internal eco system becomes out of balance and leads to inflammation throughout the entire body.
 Avoiding the gut damaging factors listed above is the first step to healing your gut but there are some other things you should consider trying to improve gut function and reduce inflammation.

 - Probiotics – Repopulate your gut with beneficial strains of good bacteria to help reduce inflammation.
 It’s important to get a high quality brand – I recommend Garden of Life, Prescript Assist, Epigenetic International, Natren or Symprove

-- Betaine HCL – Works really well in combination with a probiotic as it helps increase stomach acid to help you break down and digest food better.
+- Betaine HCL and Digestive Bitters – Works really well in combination with a probiotic as it helps increase stomach acid to help you break down and digest food better.
 Better digestion = less inflammation!